-- Representing major medical products resellers in compliance with the Veterans Health Care Act of 1992, including Federal Ceiling Price and Federal Supply Schedule contracting obligations for covered drugs.
+- Represented major medical products resellers in compliance with the Veterans Health Care Act of 1992, including Federal Ceiling Price and Federal Supply Schedule contracting obligations for covered drugs.

 - Represented a major distributor of military and aircraft parts in internal investigations, compliance obligations, acquisitions of government contractors, and ultimately its own purchase by a major defense contractor.

 - Specialty counsel for government contracts for a nationally recognized private equity firm in acquisitions of government contractors and businesses, including a $7.4 billion acquisition of a network infrastructure solutions company.

 - Phone: +1 404 881 7388

 - Other Phone: +1 202 756 3065

 - Email: firstname.lastname@example.org